 We are honoured to share with our supporters that AHMSEC is home to a Czech Memorial Sefer Torah, on loan from the Czech Memorial Scrolls Trust (London).

 This Sefer Torah (Torah Scroll) is one of 1,564 Czech Memorial Scrolls, which constituted some of the precious items that were looted by the Nazis during the Holocaust from the destroyed Jewish communities of Bohemia and Moravia (now part of the Czech Republic).

-This Torah originated from a synagogue in a small Czech town Uhlířské Janovice where Jews lived from the 18th century.
+This Torah originated from a synagogue in the small Czech town of Uhlířské Janovice where Jews lived from the 18th century.
 In 1942 they were deported by the Nazis to concentration camps.
-Nowadays there is no Jewish population left in Uhlířské Janovice and the baroque style synagogue is serving as a prayer house of Czechoslovak Hussite Church.
+Nowadays there is no Jewish population left in Uhlířské Janovice and the baroque-style synagogue is serving as a prayer house of the Czechoslovak Hussite Church.

-This Sefer Torah bore witness to some of the worst atrocities in history.
-It represents not only the lost communities of Bohemia and Moravia, but all of those who perished in the Shoah.
-AHMSEC has been entrusted to use this scroll to educate about the horrors of the Holocaust and to help ensure that Never Again truly means never again.
+This Sefer Torah witnessed some of the worst atrocities in history.
+It represents not only the lost communities of Bohemia and Moravia, but also all of those who perished in the Shoah.
+AHMSEC has been entrusted to use this scroll to educate the public about the horrors of the Holocaust, and to help ensure that Never Again truly means never again.